Emill/node-ble-host/docs/api/ble-manager.md

 This method starts a scan.
 Either none or both of `scanWindow` and `scanInterval` must be present.
 Note that these are just suggested values.
 If there are multiple concurrent scanners and/or pending connections the real scan window and scan interval may be set to compromised values.
 The default values (16 and 16) will only be used if there are no other concurrent scans and/or pending connections with other suggested values.

 Multiple scans can be started concurrently.
-(While the outer behaviour is that multiple scans are active at the same time, the library only really issues one scan internally.)
+(While the outer behaviour is that multiple scans are active at the same time, the stack only really issues one scan internally.)

 If `filterDuplicates` is active, there will be a cache with maximum size of 1024 devices.
 If this limit is reached old entries might not be filtered away the next time those devices advertise again.